 Looking at yourself in a mirror with your appliance on, say the following sentence: "I can't believe this actually works".
 Notice where the speech tends to lisp, towards the end of the sentence.
 Now open your lips wide, as though there was a tennis ball in your mouth.
 Repeat the sentence opening your mouth wide after every syllable.
 I (open), can (open) not (open) etc. You'll notice that the sentence comes out a little clearer.
 Practice this every day with words and letters that give you problems.
 It may look silly in the beginning, but with mirror practice, you can see how creating more room in your mouth can cause a vast improvement in your speech pattern.
 Finally, don't be afraid to ask friends and loved ones about how your speech changes and ask them to note any improvements.
 Chances are you sound better than you think you do!

-Putting up with Pain and Discomfort
+Putting up With Pain and Discomfort

-As the expander moves bone, some pain and discomfort is a given.
-This is usually most prominent after initially wearing the device, but often comes back after the expander has been adjusted.
-To deal with the pain, use a over-the-counter pain reliever such as aspirin or ibuprofen.
+As the expander moves bone, some pain and discomfort are a given.
+This is usually most prominent after initially wearing the device but often comes back after the expander has been adjusted.
+To deal with the pain, use an over-the-counter pain reliever such as aspirin or ibuprofen.
 While both relieve the pain, ibuprofen is preferable because of its anti-inflammatory properties.

 You may notice swelling in addition to the pain.
 To lessen the swelling, use a hot compress or 'pain pack' on the face for 10 minutes.
 If you don't have one, you can just put a washcloth under the hot tap for a minute and press into the sore areas of your face.

-When to Contact your Orthodontist
+When to Contact Your Orthodontist

 Although it is normal to feel some pain, any sharp pain or bleeding should immediately be reported to your orthodontist.
-Also note that at no time should you feel scraping or abrasions against the gum line.
+Also, note that at no time should you feel scraping or abrasions against the gum line.
 This is not a normal side effect of the expander and indicates that either the device has to be adjusted, or something else is wrong.

 You may have to live with your palate expander for weeks or even years, so follow these tips to make sure that it doesn't interfere with your everyday activities and overall well-being.
 Just remind yourself that it's worth it all for a great smile!
 Good luck!